 Our model allows for fishing efficiency, and hence target species CPUE, within a patch to either remain constant or decrease in response to increased effort resulting from spatial or temporal closures.
 Assuming that fishing efficiency decreases approximates a scenario in which increased fishing effort reduces fish biomass or reduces gear effectiveness.
-In the absence of spillover from closed areas, all else being equal, increased fishing effort must decrease abundance and therefore CPUE, and so the scenario in which fishing efficiency remains unchanged reflects a scenario in which some spillover benefits are provided by the closed areas.
+In the absence of spillover from closed areas, all else being equal, increased fishing effort must decrease abundance and therefore iloaded at UNIVERSITY OF WASHINGTON on January 20, 2022

+CPUE, and so the scenario in which fishing efficiency remains unchanged reflects a scenario in which some spillover benefits are provided by the closed areas.
 However, it is also possible that spatial or temporal closures result in a net increase in CPUE if spillover is sufficient.
 While we do not consider such a scenario here, a "fishing efficiency increases" scenario could be considered in locations where the target species are heavily overfished (42).